-■ Elizabeth finds through heartache that jealousy and suspicion should have no place in hailed at the curb.
-The man whose ma Nora Manners. love and life she had known for five years was gone.
-She closed the door fight for his very existence in the business world, when she might have been able to reach out her hand and save him.
-He had left, she had even seen.
+■ Elizabeth finds through heartache that jealousy and suspicion should have no place in the heart of a devoted wife

+He was gone quickly in a cab hailed at the curb.
+The man whose love and life she had known for five years was gone.
+She closed the door and the click of the lock echoed in the empty room.
+John was gone to fight for his very existence in the business world, when she might have been able to reach out her hand and save him.
+He had left, with more suffering in his eyes than she had even seen.

 LIZABETH could not think, could not see for tears.
-For anger.
-For humiliation.
+For anger, For humiliation.
 She went upstairs in a kind of daze, sat on the bed, feeling the emptiness of those gaping bureau drawers.